go0hum/n2backend/README.md

 $charset = 'utf8mb4';
 ```

-for test use
+for test use in docker

 ```
+docker exec -it container bash
 ./vendor/bin/phpunit
 ```

-The user for test is:
+The user for test web is:

 ```
 Admin: